microsoft/VivaSolutions/Sample Solutions/Data Lake/MGDC/README.md

     - No source Date filter is required
   - Following the instruction, create a new Sink dataset to be used for all four data tables.
     - Select the storage account provisioned in this walk-through, add **OfficeDataFileSystem**, **DatasetPath**, **PipelineID** as the sink dataset parameters and add **@concat(dataset().OfficeDataFileSystem,'/',dataset().PipelineID,'/',dataset().DatasetPath)** as File Path in **Directory** field <p align="center"> <img src="images/EventTblSinkFilePath.JPG" width="600" class="center"> <img src="images/SinkConnectionParameters.JPG" width="500" class="center"></p>
-    - Initialize the Sink parameters with
+    - Initialize the Sink parameters with the followings for each of the four **Copy Data Sink**
       - **OfficeDataFileSystem**:@pipeline().parameters.OfficeDataFileSystem
       - **DatasetPath**: one of @pipeline().parameters.EventDatasetFolder, @pipeline().parameters.MessageDatasetFolder, @pipeline().parameters.ManagerDatasetFolder, @pipeline().parameters.UserDatasetFolder values accordingly
       - **PipelineID**: @pipeline().RunId <p align="center"> <img src="images/EventTblSink.JPG" width="600" class="center"> </p>